Dust disease toolkit

 Silicosis is entirely preventable

-Long term exposure to dust can generate a number of significant health issues from chronic debilitation all the way through to death depending on the duration of exposure and the type of dust that workers are exposed to.
+Long term exposure to dust can generate a number of significant health issues from chronic debilitation all the way through to death depending on the duration of exposure and the type and concentration of dust that workers are exposed to.

 Black Lung Disease: an ongoing focus in NSW